You are here:

 - Length: Hip Briefs expose more of the hip than full-cut briefs.
 I like this cut as it looks modern and sophisticated compared to old-school “tighty whiteys.”
-Note that Tani also offers Silk Cut boxer briefs and Silk Cut Jockstraps too!
+Note that Tani also offers Silk Cut boxer briefs, too!

-- If you want to expose ever more skin than these Tani briefs, consider buying a tanga brief instead.
+- If you want to expose ever more skin than these Tani briefs but still want your butt covered, unlike jockstraps, consider buying a Tanga brief instead.

 - Price: $$$$.
 Tani is an expensive brand, no way around it.
 These Silk Cut Hip Briefs are $40/pair, which is very high for what is a pair of white briefs.
 I wouldn’t pay $40/pair for these white briefs on their own.
-Although, while on the upper end of men’s underwear pricing, it is in line with other luxury brands such as Tommy John and Mack Weldon.
+However, I would pay around $30/pair, which is in line with other luxury brands such as Tommy John and Mack Weldon.